dafer45/TBTK/doc/Manual.md

 However, while algorithms are of great importance, much of the success of todays computer software can be attributed to the development of powerful data structures.

 Anyone who has written software that is more than a few hundred lines of code knows that a major challenge is to organize the code in such a way that the complexity do not scale up with the size of the project.
-Otherwise, when e.g. coming back to a project after a few months, it may be difficult to make modifications to the code since you do not remember if or how it will affects other parts of the code.
+Otherwise, when returning to a project after a few months, it can be difficult to make modifications to the code since it is hard to remember if or how it will affects other parts of the code.
 The reason for this can largely be traced back to the lack of proper attention paid to data structures.
 In particular, well designed data structures enables abstraction and encapsulation and is a core component of the object oriented programming paradigm.